antonpup/Dota2GSI/README.md

 ```
 Both `NewGameState` and `Game Events` can be used alongside one another.
 The `Game Events` are generated based on the `GameState`, and are there to provide ease of use.

 4. Finally you want to start the `GameStateListener` to begin capturing HTTP POST requests.
-This is done by calling `Start()` method of `GameStateListener`.
+This is done by calling the `Start()` method of `GameStateListener`.
 The method will return `True` if started successfully, or `False` when failed to start.
 Often the failure to start is due to insufficient permissions or another application is already using the same port.
 ```C#
 if (!gsl.Start())
 {